 8. What’s the cancellation and refund policy?

-Every tour company is different, and each is likely to have their own cancellation and refund policies.
+Every tour company is different, and each is likely to have its own cancellation and refund policies.
 It’s important to know their policies before you put any money down.
-Will you receive a full refund if the trip is cancelled?
+Will you receive a full refund if the trip is canceled?

 We’ve got your back.
 We may well be the only tour operator that has a 100% money back guarantee.
 We build trips we know you’re going to love.
 If we nail everything listed above, you will come home feeling like you’ve had the perfect vacation.
 And that, to us, is the greatest award we can get.
 One of the biggest problems for any tour operator is to create a great trip only to cancel it because the trip didn’t fill.
 We solved that issue by simply guaranteeing that every trip runs as scheduled.
 Rest assured, if you book it, you’re going.

 9. Do you have a list of alumni guests that we could contact for a reference?